-How do I season a carbon steel pot or pan using a heat zone?
+How do I burn-in a carbon steel pot or pan using a heat zone?

-Carbon steel distributes heat evenly, keeps the vessel warm for a long time, and gives food a nice sear if the seasoning is done properly.
+Carbon steel distributes heat evenly, keeps the vessel warm for a long time, and gives food a nice sear if the seasoned is done properly.
 We recommend avoiding exposing the pot or pan to drastic temperature changes as the vessel may warp.
+We explain how to step by step perform a burn-in on a steel pot och pan using a heat zone.

 To season your carbon steel pot or pan, follow these steps:

-- Heat the vessel on medium heat (6 out of 10).
-The vessel will eventually start to smoke a little and darken in color; this is normal and part of the process.
+- Heat the pot/pan on medium heat (6 out of 10).
+The pot/pan will eventually start to smoke a little and darken in color; this is normal and part of the process.
 Continue this for about 10 minutes.

-- Grease the cookware with oil every two minutes.
+- Grease the pot/pan with oil every two minutes.
 Hold the oily paper with kitchen tongs to avoid burning yourself on the hot pan.
-This ensures that all parts of the surface is covered with oil and helps build up an evven seasoned layer.
+This ensures that all parts of the surface is covered with oil and helps build up an even burnt-in layer.

-- Remove the vessel from the stove, wipe off the excess oil, and let it cool.
+- Remove the pot/pan from the stove, wipe off any excess oil and let it cool.

-- Again, remove the pan from the heat, wipe off the excess oil with dry kitchen paper, and let it cool to room temperature.
+- Again, remove the pot/pan from the heat, wipe off any excess oil with dry kitchen paper, and let it cool to room temperature.
 Try wipe the pan until the surface looks dry.

 - Repeat the process one last time with only a thin layer of oil, but reduce the time to about 6 minutes.